Reshma0795/Exploratory-Data-Analysis-for-Retail-Stores/README.md

 ## Expected Outcomes:

-Identification of weak areas where the company can work to make a profit, such as low-performing products or regions Derivation of potential business problems that can be addressed through further analysis, such as supply chain issues or customer satisfaction concerns
+* Identification of weak areas where the company can work to make a profit, such as low-performing products or regions
+* Derivation of potential business problems that can be addressed through further analysis, such as supply chain issues or customer satisfaction concerns
-Recommendations for actions to improve profitability and address business problems
+* Recommendations for actions to improve profitability and address business problems

-## Deliverables:

-* Exploratory data analysis report: This report will describe the methodology used, summarize the findings, and provide recommendations for action.
-* Data visualization: We will provide visualizations of the data in the report.
-* Code: We will provide the code used to perform the analysis, including data cleaning, data visualization, statistical analysis, and machine learning.

-## Conclusion:
-Through this project, we will gain insights into the SampleSuperstore dataset and identify potential areas for improvement.
-These insights can be used to make data-driven decisions and improve the profitability of the company.